[ puh-choo-koh; Spanish pah-choo-kaw ]

 a Mexican American member of a young street gang subculture popular during the first half of the 20th century and known for its flamboyant style and fashion, similar in many ways to the zoot-suit subculture.

 QUIZ YOURSELF ON THE MANY TYPES OF NOUNS

 They're everywhere you turn, but can you identify the 10 types of nouns easily?
 This quiz will test your mettle against singular, plural, concrete, abstract, common, proper, collective, compound, countable, and uncountable nouns!

 Question 1 of 7

 Shoelaces, rainbow, toothpaste, and haircuts are all what type of noun?

 Origin of pachuco

-1940–45; < American Spanish (U.S. Southwest), Mexican Spanish: probably originally a resident of El Paso, equivalent to (El) Pas(o) + -uco pejorative noun suffix, with expressive replacement of s by ch; compare Mexican Spanish pachuco worthless card hand, derivative of paso pass
+First recorded in 1940–45; from American Spanish (U.S. Southwest), Mexican Spanish: probably originally a resident of El Paso, Texas, equivalent to (El) Pas(o) + -uco pejorative noun suffix, with expressive replacement of s by ch; compare Mexican Spanish pachuco “worthless card hand,” derivative of paso “pass”

 C20: from Mexican Spanish